aspose-html/Aspose.HTML-Products/html/en/net/generators/telephone/_index.md

 {{<section overview>}}
 ---
-h2: HTML Telephone Input Generator
+h2: Generate HTML Telephone Input on the fly!
 ---

 An [input](https://html.spec.whatwg.org/multipage/input.html#the-input-element) element with `type='tel'` is used to let the user enter and edit a telephone number.
 This input value is not automatically validated because telephone number formats vary widely around the world.
 Functionally, this is handy with mobile browsers because smartphones usually recognize the type of input and change the keyboard to display a numeric keypad.
 Note that browsers that don't support `type='tel'` fall back to standard text input.